PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 NOTES

-Calling the cmdlet by itself will output all your Locker secrets.
+Calling this cmdlet by itself will output all your Locker secrets.
+NOTE: This is generally not recommended.
+Doing this without

 # Get all my locker secrets